 The Unified Patent Court (UPC)

 25 Member States of the European Union agreed to create a specialized court for patents in Europe.
-(See the official website of the Unified Patent Court).

 - - The UPC has exclusive jurisdiction to decide on infringement and validity of European patents and Unitary patents: the UPC replaces the national courts for European patents.